 Statistics be damned though; Sante Fe is still one of the must-see places in the USA!
 The art alone is worth the journey here.
 For God’s sake: there’s a gallery called Meow Wolf that was built by George RR Martin – how fucking cool is that!

 If you’re looking for one of the best places to visit in the US in winter, the nearby town of Taos is also an excellent option.
-There are some great ski slopes here, not to mention some really interesting adobe heritage sites.
+There are some great ski slopes here, not to mention some really interesting heritage sites.

 Cold, wet, windy Maine – who on Earth would want to visit this sub-Arctic, backward state.
 Might as well just go backpacking in Canada at that rate, right?!

-Actually, a lot of people want to visit Maine – a fuckton to be precise.
-And all for good reason!
+Actually, a lot of people want to visit Maine – and all for good reason!

 When the weather is right, Maine is an absolute feast on the eyes.
 The coastline, in particular, is absolutely stunning: beautiful in its ruggedness and epic in some portions.
 When autumn comes around and the hills around the coast burst into firey fall foliage, it’s sublime.